fchmainy/ansibleTraining/labs/task4.rst

 4. (Optional)Create your role meta file
 ---------------------------------------

-This is mainly for documentation, and to help you find the best role for reuse…
+This is mainly for documentation, and to help you find the best role for reuse.
+The file to edit is ./meta/main.yml :

 .. parsed-literal::
 	galaxy_info: